apache/celeborn/README.md

 ```

 4. Copy Celeborn and configurations to all nodes
 5. Start all services.
-If you install Celeborn distribution in same path on every node and your
+If you install Celeborn distribution in the same path on every node and your
    cluster can perform SSH login then you can fill `$CELEBORN_HOME/conf/hosts` and
    use `$CELEBORN_HOME/sbin/start-all.sh` to start all
    services.
-If the installation paths are not identical, you will need to start service manually.
+If the installation paths are not identical, you will need to start the service manually.
    Start Celeborn master
    `$CELEBORN_HOME/sbin/start-master.sh`
    Start Celeborn worker
    `$CELEBORN_HOME/sbin/start-worker.sh`
-6. If Celeborn start success, the output of Master's log should be like this:
+6. If Celeborn starts success, the output of the Master's log should be like this:
 ```
 22/10/08 19:29:11,805 INFO [main] Dispatcher: Dispatcher numThreads: 64
 22/10/08 19:29:11,875 INFO [main] TransportClientFactory: mode NIO threads 64